Lifestyle and Lifespan

 Even as hatchlings, these tortoises are aggressive towards each other.
 During mating season they become even more aggressive.
 Other than as hatchlings and during mating season, they are solitary.

 Copulation takes place anytime from June through March, but most frequently after a rainy season in September through November.
 Males become very aggressive during breeding time, ramming each other repeatedly with head and limbs, and attempting to flip each other over.
-The female will decrease her food intake as her body swelled with eggs.
+The female will decrease her food intake as her body swells with eggs.
 Nesting season is in autumn, when females look around restlessly for a good place to nest.
 She will kick at the dirt to make a depression, which she urinates in.
 It can take 5 hours of digging until the depression is about 2 feet in diameter and 3-5 inches deep.
 She may dig 4 or 5 nests before she chooses a suitable nest to lay eggs in.
 An egg is laid every 3 minutes until 15-30 eggs are laid.

 15-30 eggs are laid.
 Once laid, the mother will leave the eggs behind.
 The eggs incubate for 8 months underground, until hatching.
 The hatchlings are 1.5-2.3 inches in length and less than 1 ounce.